udulaakazz/ai-sdk-qwik/src/lib/readme.md

-# `useChat$` Hook API Reference (for Qwik)
+# `useChat` Hook API Reference (for Qwik)

-The `useChat$` hook for Qwik provides a powerful, reactive interface for building conversational UIs.
+The `useChat` hook for Qwik provides a powerful, reactive interface for building conversational UIs.
 Inspired by the Vercel AI SDK for React, it handles streaming responses, state management, and user interactions, all in a way that is idiomatic to the Qwik framework.

 It manages the entire lifecycle of a chat conversation, from sending user messages to rendering streamed AI responses and handling complex features like tool calls.